phax/peppol-commons/README.md

 * v9.0.5 - work in progress
     * Added possibility to customize secure validation in `SMPHttpResponseHandlerSigned` (for the Java 17 SHA-1 issue)
+    * Added possibility to customize SMP Client to enabled or disable the secure validation via `setSecureValidation` (for the Java 17 SHA-1 issue)
     * Added support for the SBDH field `COUNTRY_C1` to fulfill the requirements of the Peppol Business Message Envelope 2.0 specification
 * v9.0.4 - 2023-04-30
     * Deprecated classes `PeppolSBDHPayload(Reader|Writer|Validator)` and `EPeppolSBDHPayloadType`